shin10567/Morinus-Source-Codes/README.md

 - Options/Speculum: Dodecatemoria can be toggled on/off.
 - Dodecatemoria Calculator: now inherits from CommonWnd and supports saving as an image; removed the absolute ecliptic-longitude input.
 - Reorganized Options.
+#### 9.3.0
+- Fixed Almuten label overlap and adjusted table sizing
+- Added borders and separators to the Topical Almuten settings section
+- Grouped and reorganized the Options menu